 If you have obligations in your destination city and absolutely cannot afford to be bumped from a flight, arrive as early as possible at the airport, especially if you're taking a popular route.
 Better yet, check in online before you even leave for the airport.
 The last passengers to check in for the flight are typically the ones who find themselves bumped involuntarily.
 If you're at the gate before the majority of the passengers have checked in, your chances of retaining your original reservation are favorable.

-The Department of Transportation statistics show that in the third quarter of 2011, only about 0.8 out of every 10,000 airline passengers was bumped involuntarily.
+U.S. Department of Transportation statistics show that on average, only about one of every 10,000 airline passengers is bumped involuntarily.
 This number often increases over the holidays and other busy travel seasons, but the volunteer system does in fact work very well, and it is unlikely you will be denied boarding on your next trip.

 The Department of Transportation has specific rules governing overbooking procedures.
 Paraphrased from the DOT's Consumer Guide to Air Travel:

 The airline must give you a written statement describing your rights and explaining who gets on an oversold flight and who doesn't.
 If the airline arranges substitute transportation that gets you to your final destination within an hour of your original scheduled arrival time, you won't be compensated.

 If the substitute plane will get you where you're going one to two hours late on domestic flights or one to four hours internationally, the airline must pay you double the cost of your one-way fare, up to $650.
 If you're delayed more than two hours domestically or more than four internationally, or if the airline doesn't make substitute arrangements, the compensation doubles, with a $1,300 ceiling.
 You can demand payment on the spot, and if you feel entitled to more, you can try negotiating with the complaint department.